10-3-pursuit/mod1-break-practice-video-game-data-parsing/README.md

 **Do NOT** hard code the data in your functions

 Solve each function in the `index.js` file using preferably **Higher Order Array Methods**, but if not then with **for loops**

+Solutions can be found on the solution branch